-The Vieux (old) Port is the hub of Marseilles, lined by its quais, filled with fishing boats and yachts, and surrounded by small streets teeming with seafood restaurants , cafés and shops.
+The Vieux (old) Port is the hub of Marseilles, lined by its quays, filled with fishing boats and yachts, and surrounded by small streets teeming with seafood restaurants , cafés and shops.
 The Quai des Belges, at the end of the port, hosts a fish market, every morning of the week.

-The Vieux Port is the center of tourist Marseille.
+The Vieux Port is the center of touristic Marseille.
 It is the main marina of the city and it is a good starting point for walks around the old city, along the shopping street "Canebiere" or to the church Notre Dame de la Garde.

 South of La Canebière, bohemian cours Julien (known as the ‘cours Ju') sits on the site of the former central food market.
 These days it is the city's most youthful area, home to a varied collection of fashion boutiques, bookshops, terrace cafés and music venues.

 North of the Vieux Port is the hilly district of Le Panier, the oldest part of the city and traditionally the first stop for immigrants – and tourists.
 It's hard to resist its narrow streets, steep stairways and ancient, pastel-coloured houses.

 There is also a regular, smaller ferry that potters from one side of the Vieux Port to the other.